Started 26Mar2019 – updated 18May2019

 The main thing is the laundry box that runs on three sliding doors roller wheels, used upside down.
 Each of the three bogies has four wheels and two axles and one threaded metal screw that are positioned in a rather heavy bottom frame.
 Two of the wheels in the front and one in the back make up for a wobble-free experience.
 Also, with this single metal screw for each of the three wheel sets it’s easy to level the box along any axis.
 I think the wheels are nylon or PVC so the sound would have been softer with rubber wheels.
 But I had these.
 The box is pulled out with a soft handle.
 It’s filled inside with a cotton sack that my wife Mari sowed.

 Then there is the drawer.
 I made the drawer runners from two aluminum strips that I also had.
 Aluminum screwed on the underside of the workbench, inside the drawer, and just the wooden 8 mm strips on top of the drawer.
 It runs quite well, not as nice as steel ball-bearing slides, but it’s less technical.
 Nice for a programmer like me!
+However, it helped a lot when I discovered that I could “oil” it with silicon spray!
 The drawer is pulled out by placing the fingers underneath it.

 I screwed and glued every crossing point.
 2.5 mm by 12 and 16 mm screws, since some wooden strips are 8 mm and some are 6 mm thin, to make up for less monotonous fronts.
 It’s important to bore first, if not the wooden strips that would get all the screws along its body would break up.
 I have used 15 mm veneer and made strips from them for the most parts.